-We installed a SOG last year and it's been really useful.
+We installed a SOG in our last motorhome and it was really useful.
 Here are a couple of tips for fitting it:

 - Make sure the vent for the SOG isn’t anywhere near the door to your motorhome.
 Otherwise, all those smells which have come out of the holding tank go straight back into your living area…!!

 - If your toilet is near the door, consider venting toilet odors up and out on the roof.